wp-invoice/wp-invoice/readme.txt

 * Create invoices from the WordPress control panel
 * Prefill customer information using the WordPress user list
 * Send invoice notifications to customers with a secured link back to the web-invoice
-* Accept credit card payment via Authorize.net or MerchantPlus NaviGate
-* PayPal available if you don't have a credit card processing account
 * Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature
 * Force web-invoice pages to be viewed in SSL mode
 * Archive old invoices
 * Easily use old invoices as templates for new ones
 * Dynamic and intuitive user interface
-* Custom tax label, states input, and PayPal button URL
 * Insert an "Invoice Lookup" form using PHP or WordPress Shortcode anywhere
 * Create users directly from WP-Invoice
 * Customize billing settings per invoice